voduyquoc/cyberbullying_detection/README.md

 - Include CI/CD

 ### Special Mentions
-I'd like to thank the [DataTalks.Club](https://datatalks.club) for offering this Data Engineering course for completely free.
+I'd like to thank the [DataTalks.Club](https://datatalks.club) for offering this Machine Learning Operations (MLOps) course for completely free.
 All the things I learnt there, enabled me to come up with this project.
-If you want to develop skill on Machine Learning Operations (MLOps) technologies, please check out the [course](https://github.com/DataTalksClub/mlops-zoomcamp).
+If you want to develop skill on MLOps technologies, please check out the [course](https://github.com/DataTalksClub/mlops-zoomcamp).